Network Video Recorders (NVRs)

 Main Features of NVR Security Systems

 - Integrates with IP Cameras: Unlike DVR systems, which are directly wired to analog cameras, NVRs work with internet protocol (IP) cameras that can send and receive information across a network, and record high-quality visual and audio footage.
+Read our guide on how to terminate network cables to connect an IP camera to your NVR.

 - Processes Video Data at the Camera: IP cameras are capable of encoding and processing video data, which means network video recorders don’t require an encoder.
 Rather, processed footage is streamed to the NVR recorder for viewing and storing.